slightlyoff/Promises/README.md

 function fetchJSON(filename) {
   // Return a Promise that represents the fetch: return new Promise(function(resolver){
-    // The resolver is how a Future is satisfied.
-It has reject(), accept(),
+    // The resolver is how a Promise is satisfied.
+It has reject(), fulfill(),
     // and resolve() methods that your code can use to inform listeners with: var xhr = new XMLHttpRequest();
     xhr.open("GET", filename, true);